jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 # Introduction

-This is a collection of questions that I have encountered during job interviews.
+This is a collection of questions that I have been asked, or have asked, during job interviews.
 The technical questions are related to Electrical Engineering and Programming.
 And included are notes describing how I would answer a question as well as what I am looking for in an answer.

 # Questions For Managers

-1. I have read several books related to project management which align with my idea of an ideal workplace.
-Tell me if you have read any of the following:
+1. Tell me about a time when there was a disagreement among your employees and how you resolved it.
+  - Was he able to convince them without asserting his authority?

+1. Tell me about a time when one of your employees disagreed with you and how you resolved it.
+  - Was he able to convince the him without asserting his authority?

+1. Are there any books which have influenced your management style?
   1. [Peopleware][pw] by Tom DeMarco
   1. [Drive][drv] by Daniel Pink
   1. Getting Things Done by David Allen